Blog

 • Equipping their space with professional equipment at a fraction of the cost

-• Providing in-house engineering and how-to lessons to build confidence in new creators
+• Providing in-house engineering and how-to lessons for new creators

 With this, coworking recording studios have been able to serve an unmet need in the market, while flipping the traditional recording model on its head.